10 April, 2017

+So what is a virtual office?
 Imagine renting a ‘regular’ office.
 Your office would have an address for your post to be sent to and for your business to be legally registered to, meeting rooms, a telephone number, a receptionist to answer your calls and space for you to work.

+So what is virtual office and what is virtual office meaning?
 A virtual office is exactly the same but there is no space for you to work.
 That means a virtual office has:

 As you’re not renting any physical space a virtual office can be much cheaper than a regular office.
 For example we charge £15 per month for a basic virtual office plan, but if you were to rent just one desk in our central London location it would cost you £400 per month.

 As all the normal office services are there, but you are not renting any space, the office is called a ‘virtual’ office – as it’s not really there.